Skip to content

 Experience.
 Express.
 Expand Your Creativity.

 In 2020, Creative 360 celebrated 25 years as a not-for-profit community arts and wellness organization.
-25 years ago, Cynthia Keefe and Linda Z. Smith founded “The Creative Spirit Center” with a vision to make creativity accessible to all.
-Since then, the nonprofit has become Creative 360 and welcomed countless people through its doors to experience, express and expand the creative process in all its forms.
+In 1994, Cynthia Keefe and Linda Z. Smith founded “The Creative Spirit Center” with a vision to make creativity accessible to all.
+Since then, the nonprofit has become Creative 360 and countless people have experienced the creative process in all its forms.
 Our vision, mission and core values are at the heart of everything we do.

 Vision